Parameterized Max Min Feedback Vertex Set: ETH Lower Bound

 Lastly, assume there exists a $2^{o(|V_i|)}$ algorithm deciding whether $\phi'$ is satisfiable.
-Then, since $|V_i|$ is equal to the number of variables of $\phi$, 3-SAT could be decided in $2^{o(n)}$, thus the ETH fails.
-Consequently, unless the ETH is false, there is no $2^{o(n)}$ algorithm deciding if $\phi'$ is satisfiable, where $n = |V_i|$. \end{proof}
+Then, since $|V_i|$ is equal to the number of variables of $\phi$, \textsc{3-SAT} could be decided in $2^{o(n)}$, thus the ETH fails. \end{proof}

 \subparagraph*{Force gadgets.} We now present a gadget that will ensure that a vertex $u$ must be placed in the forest in any solution that finds a large minimal feedback vertex set.
 In the remainder, suppose that $A$ is a sufficiently large value (we give a concrete value to $A$ in the next section).
 When we say that we attach a \emph{force gadget} to a vertex $u$, we introduce $A+1$ new vertices $\bar{u}, u_1, \ldots, u_A$ to the graph such that the vertices $u_i$ form an independent set, while there exist edges $\braces{u, u_i}, \braces{\bar{u},u_i}$ for all $i \in [A]$, as well as the edge $\braces{u, \bar{u}}$.
-We refer to vertex $\bar{u}$ as the \emph{gadget twin} of $u$, while the rest of the vertices will be referred to as the \emph{gadget leaves} of $u$.
-Intuitively, the idea here is that if $u$ (or $\bar{u}$) is contained in a minimal feedback vertex set, then none of the $A$ leaves of the gadget can be taken, because these vertices cannot have private cycles.
+See \cref{fig:force_gadget} for an illustration.
+We refer to the vertex $\bar{u}$ as the \emph{gadget twin} of $u$, while the rest of the vertices will be referred to as the \emph{gadget leaves} of $u$.
+Intuitively, the idea here is that if $u$ (or $\bar{u}$) is contained in a minimal feedback vertex set, then none of its $A$ gadget leaves can be also contained, as these vertices cannot have private cycles.
 Hence, setting $A$ to be sufficiently large will allow us to force $u$ to be in the forest.